akka-null/Microland/ReadMe.md

     - [ ] user whishlist
     - [ ] review schema
     - [ ] product Schema
+        - [ ] logic to calc the discount factor or the discount price
+        - [ ] logic to calc the discount price
         - [ ] use mongoose [discriminator](https://mongoosejs.com/docs/discriminators.html) to help structure the pruducts
         - [ ] create index for better performace (need to test performance of mongooddb without them first)